Buffalo Wild Wings Smashed Burgers

 Then, the meat with cheese on each patty – caramelized onion and the top and with mustard finish out this masterpiece.
 This is a simple burger but simple hard.
 All of these ingredients deliver a classic, amazingly indulgent, delicious burger.

-AChef Jamie Carawan: Having a great burger is a must for any sports bar, so we knew we had to take Buffalo Wild Wings’ burger game to the next level.
+A—Chef Jamie Carawan: Any sports bar must have a great burger, so we knew we had to take Buffalo Wild Wings’ burger game to the next level.

 Every burger we serve includes two patties that are simply seasoned to order with salt and pepper and then smashed and seared on the griddle to get good caramelization.